what country has the most litter

 What Types Of Waste Are The Most Produced

 The waste stream in the United States is dominated by plastic, with single-use plastic items such as plastic bags, bottles, and packaging accounting for the majority of waste generation.
-The United States also produces the most plastic waste per person in the world, with an average of 1,500 pounds per person per year.
-In terms of global waste, China produces the most plastic, with over 9 million tons of plastic produced in 2021.
-This is followed by the United States, with over 8 million tons, and India, with over 4 million tons.
+The United States, in fact, produces the most plastic waste per capita worldwide.

 How They Are Reducing Waste